Hometown: Chandler, AZ

 Q: What are the most rewarding and challenging aspects of graduate school?

-It has only been a short time for me, but so far the most rewarding part of being in graduate school is the sense of like-mindedness that comes from around the lab.
-It is stimulating to know that you are in a room full of people who are on the same page, so to speak.
-I’m not talking about a hive-mentality where no one has original thoughts or conflicting ideas…just the opposite.
+So far, the most rewarding part of being in graduate school is the sense of like-mindedness that comes from around the lab.
+It is stimulating to know that you are in a room full of people who are on the same page.
 We have taken many different paths to get to this same place.
 It is really a great feeling to be around people who are working (and working really hard!) towards similar goals.

 I think that the most challenging aspects of graduate school all fall under the category of funding.
 Classes are never the only things that we are doing, and the multitasking alone is a challenge.
 But having the future funding for your research resting squarely on your shoulders is both a huge responsibility and an opportunity to experience real-life grant writing.
 And it is most definitely a challenge.